Alps: Geography

 The Alps extend in an arc from France in the south and west to Slovenia in the east, and from Monaco in the south to Germany in the north.

 The Alps are a crescent shaped geographic feature of central Europe that ranges in an 800 km arc (curved line) from east to west and is 200 km in width.
 The mean height of the mountain peaks is 2.5 km.
 The range stretches from the Mediterranean Sea north above the Po basin, extending through France from Grenoble, and stretching eastward through mid and southern Switzerland.
 The range continues onward toward Vienna, Austria, and southeast to the Adriatic Sea and Slovenia.
+Depending on the definitions used, the Alpokalja foothills in western Hungary may also qualify as part of the Alps.

 To the south it dips into northern Italy and to the north extends to the southern border of Bavaria in Germany.
 In areas like Chiasso, Switzerland, and Allgäu, Bavaria, the demarcation between the mountain range and the flatlands is clear; in other places such as Geneva, it is less clear.

 The Alps are found in the following countries: Austria (28.7% of the range's area), Italy (27.2%), France (21.4%), Switzerland (13.2%), Germany (5.8%), Slovenia (3.6%), Liechtenstein (0.08%) and Monaco (0.001%).

 The highest portion of the range is divided by the glacial trough of the Rhône valley, from Mont Blanc to the Matterhorn and Monte Rosa on the southern side, and the Bernese Alps on the northern.
 The peaks in the easterly portion of the range, in Austria and Slovenia, are smaller than those in the central and western portions.

 The variances in nomenclature in the region spanned by the Alps make classification of the mountains and subregions difficult, but a general classification is that of the Eastern Alps and Western Alps with the divide between the two occurring in eastern Switzerland according to geologist Stefan Schmid, near the Splügen Pass.